Skip to Main Content

 Journals and Newspapers on Microfilm

 The library has some journals and newspapers on microfilm.
-These include a number of historical Churches of Christ publications.
-The New York Times from Sept.
-13, 1857 through Dec.
-31, 2008 is available on microfilm.
+These include The Walter Lippmann Collection, The Chinese Recorder and Missionary Journal, a number of historical Churches of Christ publications, and The Pepperdine Graphic.
 All microfilm is included in the library's online catalog.
-Because the microfilm is stored in Calabasas, please request specific dates of microfilm through Interlibrary Loan.
+Because the microfilm is stored offsite, please request specific dates of microfilm through Interlibrary Loan.

 Our microform reader is attached to a PC with a vertical display.
 It can be used for reading microfilm, microfiche, and ultrafiche.
-If you have never used the reader, please ask a librarian for assistance.
 This reader digitizes the microfilm/microfiche which can then be saved to a flash drive.
+Contact a Payson library staff members to access and use the reader.